 “Get us away from the house, Captain,” said Jonathan, still struggling for breath.

-Already, Grundy was looking like he was considering making the jump himself, and the ship’s momentum was propelling it, still further towards the house.
+Already, Grundy looked like he was considering the jump himself, and the ship’s momentum was still propelling it towards the house.
 The jump would be easier to make now.
-Grundy began to climb onto the window ledge.
+Grundy climbed onto the window ledge.

 The captain took his hand from the steering wheel, drew his pistol and aimed it at the window.